athompson-git/RKHorn/README.md

 A lightweight python library for simulating proton beam-induced charged pion fluxes and their radiative transport through a magnetic horn focusing system.

+#### (Warning!
+Validation still in progress.
+Discrepancies in total flux normalization are now at a level of 50%.
+Use at your own risk!)

 ## Example Usage